FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/pbft.md

 PBFT consensus mainly includes two threads:

-- PBFTSealer: The PBFT package thread, which is responsible for fetching transactions from the transaction pool and encapsulating the packaged blocks into PBFT Prepare packages, which are handed over to PBFTEngine for processing.；
+- PBFTSealer: The PBFT package thread, which is responsible for fetching transactions from the transaction pool and encapsulating the packaged blocks into PBFT Prepare packages, which are handed over to PBFTEngine for processing；

-- PBFTEngine: PBFT consensus thread, receiving PBFT consensus message packets from PBFTSealer or P2P network, block verifier(Blockverifier)Responsible for starting the block execution, completing the consensus process, writing the consensus block to the blockchain, and deleting the transactions that have been chained from the transaction pool after the block is chained.。
+- PBFTEngine: PBFT consensus thread, receiving PBFT consensus message packets from PBFTSealer or P2P network, block verifier(Blockverifier)Responsible for starting the block execution, completing the consensus process, writing the consensus block to the blockchain, and deleting the transactions that have been chained from the transaction pool after the block is chained。

 ## 3. Core processes

-PBFT consensus mainly includes Pre-Prepare, Prepare, and Commit in three stages:
+PBFT consensus mainly includes three stages: Pre-prepare, Prepare, and Commit:

 - **Pre-prepare**: Responsible for executing blocks, generating signature packets, and broadcasting the signature packets to all consensus nodes；
 - **Prepare**: responsible for collecting signature packages, a node collects full '2*f+1 'after the signature package, indicating that it has reached the state of being able to submit blocks, start broadcasting the Commit package；